Temasys/SkylinkSDK-iOS-Sample/README.md

 With WebRTC browsers and apps learn to talk to each other instead of just to web servers.
 They can share audio and video streams from your microphone and camera, exchange files and images or just send and receive simple messages the fastest possible way: **peer-to-peer**.

-**SkylinkSDK for iOS** demo
+**Temasys iOS SDK** demo
 -------
-Skylink is a cross platform solution for building WebRTC rich messaging applications.
+The Temasys iOS SDK is a cross platform solution for building WebRTC rich messaging applications.
 You also might want to check the Android and JavaScript SDKs on http://skylink.io.

-*This sample application and its code is intended to demonstrate to developers usage samples of the Temasys's SkylinkSDK for iOS.*
+*This sample application and it's code is intended to demonstrate use of the Temasys iOS SDK in various use-cases.*
-> To use this sample app, you need to **get you API key** at http://developer.temasys.com.sg/register
+> To use this sample app, you need to **get you API key** at http://console.temasys.io/register

 This App has 6 distinct view controllers, each of them demonstrate how to build the following features: